mui/toolpad/docs/data/toolpad/getting-started/overview.md

 ## Advantages of Toolpad

-- [Build UI](/toolpad/core-concepts/building-ui/) using our drag & drop editor
+- **Build faster than ever before:** measure your development time in minutes rather than hours or days—simply drag and drop the components you need.
-- [Configure and fetch](/toolpad/core-concepts/connecting-to-datasources/) data from HTTP endpoints, Google sheets or even directly from PostgreSQL
+- **Extensible with code:** build low-code with pro-code extensibility.
+You can write JavaScript anywhere in Toolpad as soon as you feel limited by the built-in features.
-- Connect data with UI elements using [binding expressions](/toolpad/core-concepts/data-binding/)
+- **Connect to any data source:** Toolpad lets you work with HTTP endpoints, Google Sheets, or PostgreSQL for backend functionality.
-- When you are ready to share - [deploy](/toolpad/core-concepts/versioning-and-deploying/) a new version
+- **Robust versioning and deployment:** use a Git workflow to seamlessly manage deployment and versioning of your app.

 ## Navigating Toolpad